AngeloCresta/winforms-datavisualization-net/README.md

-# winforms-datavisualization .Net 5
+# winforms-datavisualization .Net 5 - .Net 7
- Rought porting to .Net5 of [dotnet/winforms-datavisualization project](https://github.com/dotnet/winforms-datavisualization) and the [sample solution](https://github.com/AngeloCresta/winforms-datavisualization-net5/tree/main/sample) as well.
+ Rought porting to .Net5 --> .Net7 of [dotnet/winforms-datavisualization project](https://github.com/dotnet/winforms-datavisualization) and the [sample solution](https://github.com/AngeloCresta/winforms-datavisualization-net5/tree/main/sample) as well.

 # Data Visualization
 [This repository](https://github.com/AngeloCresta/winforms-datavisualization-net5) contains partial source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.
 Microsoft ported and open sourced those components to enable charting features for WinForms applications that are developed on .NET Core 3.

-I've made the porting to .Net 5:
+I've made the porting to .Net 5 then to .Net 7:
 - updating references
 - updating project files
 - moving deprecated controls like ContextMenu, MenuItems to new ones (ContextMenuStrip, ToolStripMenuItems) and relative methods
 - ...

-Application Running .Net 5:
+Application Running .Net (not FW):

 ![ApplicationRunning](https://user-images.githubusercontent.com/12256319/115564835-2480c380-a2b9-11eb-9d32-879855f5f4c3.PNG)